 It’s possible that your customers expected your product or service to be much more difficult than it really is.
 If you managed to exceed your customers’ expectations, keep going and keep moving forward!

 Hint: Send this question, along with question number 10, in a follow-up survey after provided customer support.
 At the latest, it should happen a day or two from that date, to get a fresh insight into the quality of provided support.

 12. How responsive have we been to your questions or concerns about our products?

 This customer satisfaction survey question is wonderful at the check-out of any interaction with the Customer that required providing customer support.
 This is a clear indicator of making sure you spend enough time on supporting them to make them feel well taken care of.

 13. To what extent do you agree with the following statement: The company made it easy for me to handle my issue.

-Hint: As with the questions 10, 11 or even 12, this customer satisfaction survey should be sent to your Customers very soon after providing the support.
-The fresh perspective can give you clear indication what you are doing right or wrong.
+Hint: As with questions 10, 11, or even 12, this customer satisfaction survey should be sent to your customers very soon after providing the support.
+The fresh perspective can give you a clear indication of what you are doing right or wrong.

 14. Compared to our competitors, is our product quality better, worse, or about the same?